dhis2/training-docs/content/android/lg_aggregate.md

    ![](images/datasets/image31.png)

-* Select an orgunit a d Report Period to enter data into.
+* Select an orgunit and Report Period to enter data into.

    ![](images/datasets/image24.png)